 In terms of emerging sciences and technologies, first, there would be post-R&D (ex-post) cases, of which ethical, legal and social issues are already apparent and need to be attended to immediately.
-For example, legal restrictions relating to the safety of autonomous driving, artificial intelligence of which application in assistance of decision-making is anticipated to be immensely wide, individuals' product liability in 3D printing and the applications of genome-editing technology to organisms and food fall into this category.
-In these cases, many issues are already identified at the site of R&D. Therefore, with the objective of responding and seeking solutions to these issues, for stakeholders and researchers in HSS to collaborate and to consider how to reflect feedback to R&D would be a key point.
+For example, legal restrictions relating to the safety of autonomous driving, artificial intelligence of which application in assistance of decision-making is anticipated to be immensely wide and the applications of genome-editing technology to organisms and food fall into this category.
+In these cases, many issues are already identified at the site of R&D. Therefore, with the objective of responding and seeking solutions to these issues, there is a need for stakeholders, researchers, and sites of R&D in HSS to collaborate.

 There also would be cases which are anticipatory (ex-ante) in nature with regard to R&D, of which specific issues have not yet become apparent due to uncertainty/ambiguity associated with the topics or areas of S&T. In such cases, it is required to promptly anticipate possible impacts, both positive and negative, and risks of R&D, as well as to seek the possibility of reconciliation with humans/societies, so that appropriate measures can be taken.
-Examples of this kind include synthetic biology and materials informatics which hold the potential to bring innovation to various areas; human augmentation which enhances the human capabilities by technology; and geoengineering which may radically transform measures to mitigate climate change.
-These are exploratory areas of S&T that may or may not actually bear fruit.
-Thus, discussing these only from the perspective of how people and societies would accept them and adapt/adjust to them is not sufficient.
-There is greater need for examination based on the vision of how humans and societies should be in future.
-Given there is uncertainty, exploring and assessing with researchers in HSS and various stakeholders what such a vision should be, and the scenario of how it could be realized, while deliberating significance and philosophy of S&T seems to be an important approach.
+Examples of this kind include synthetic biology and materials informatics which hold the potential to bring innovation to various areas; human augmentation which enhances the human capabilities by technology; human augmentation engineering which enhances human capabilities by technology; and neurotechnology which involves reading and intervening in human emotions.
+In these exploratory areas of S&T, an approach involving not only discussing these only from the perspective of how people and societies would accept them and adapt/adjust to them, but also deliberating the significance and philosophy of S&T while, given the reality of uncertainty, exploring and assessing with researchers in HSS and various stakeholders what a vision for humans and societies should be, is becoming even more important.

 Besides emerging sciences and technologies, there are also existing areas of S&T of which social applications have already been realized, or for which policies have been implemented, that urgently require the consideration of ELSI, in the services resulting from them and the associated ethics, along with the derivation of value which is to be realized.
-Examples include the use of biometric technologies such as automatic facial recognition and their implications for privacy, the ethics and designing of governance in the application of block-chain technology, the issues of "dual use" in bacterial/viral research and drone technology, gendered innovation, the ethics of applying the concept of nudge in behavioral economics to public policy, perceptions of the safety of vaccines against vaccine-preventable diseases (VPDs) and COVID-19.
-These are the issues which have immense impacts on social institutions, R&D structure and human behavior, but at the same time, these are also the areas in which innovations based on interaction with societies/people are anticipated to occur, and as such, engaging in these issues with new perspectives is considered important.
+Examples include the use of biometric technologies such as automatic facial recognition and their implications for privacy, the ethics and designing of governance in the application of block-chain technology, the issues of "dual use" in bacterial/viral research and drone technology, gendered innovation, the ethics of applying the concept of nudge in behavioral economics to public policy.
+These have the possibility of resulting in immense impacts on social institutions, R&D structure, and human behavior, but at the same time, these are also the areas in which innovations based on interaction with societies/people are anticipated to occur, and as such, engaging in these issues with new perspectives is considered important.

-Besides, co-creative science, technology and innovation is the very embodiment of collaborative efforts among a true diversity of stakeholders including researchers in S&T and HSS and various members of society.
+Besides, co-creative science, technology and innovation is the very embodiment of collaborative efforts among a true diversity of stakeholders including researchers in natural sciences and HSS, technical developers, and citizens living in society.
 To move beyond joint research as a mere formality, unidirectional public understanding activities and subservient risk management and compliance, science and technology communication that enables co-creation is important.